pourmalek/CovidVisualizedGlobal/20220304 JOHN/README.md

 Daily reported deaths are on the rise in European region, Americas without Canada and United States, and South East Asian region.

-Daily reported cases on on slight rise in Eastern Mediterranean region.
+Daily reported cases on slight rise in Eastern Mediterranean region.

 <br/><br/>